Mathieu Blanchette (computational biologist)

 Mathieu Daniel Blanchette is a computational biologist and Director of the School of Computer Science at McGill University.
 His research focuses on developing new algorithms for the detection of functional regions in DNA sequences.

 Education

 Blanchette studied mathematics and computer science at Bachelor of Science (1997) level, before studying computer science at Master of Science (1998) level, both at the Université de Montréal.
-He gained his PhD from the University of Washington in 2002, under the supervision of Martin Tompa.
+He gained his PhD in computer science from the University of Washington in 2002, under the supervision of Martin Tompa.
 His thesis, titled Algorithms for phylogenetic footprinting, presented the first reasonable algorithm for gene order phylogeny and elaborated on phylogenetic footprinting.
 Following this, he worked as a postdoctoral researcher at the Center for Biomolecular Science and Engineering at the University of California, Santa Cruz, working with David Haussler.

 Research

 Blanchette became Associate Professor in the McGill University School of Computer Science in 2002.
 His research focuses on developing computational methods for detecting functional regions in DNA sequences.
 His postdoctoral work developed algorithms for reconstructing ancestral mammalian genomes.
 His recent work continues this path, particularly with regard to developing algorithms for inferring gene regulation.